Global solutions for the gravity water waves system in 2d: Introduction

 The question of existence of global-in-time solutions for small, smooth, and suitably localized data, has also received attention in recent years.
 In the case of one dimensional interfaces, the only work investigating the long time behavior of small gravity waves is that of Wu \cite{WuAG}, who was able to show almost global existence of solutions for \eqref{WWL}.
-To do this, the author proposed some new unknowns, which we denote by $F$, and a fully nonlinear change of coordinates, reducing \eqref{WWL} to a system of the form
+To do this, the author proposed some new unknowns, which we denote here by $F$, and a fully nonlinear change of coordinates, reducing \eqref{WWL} to a system of the form

 where $G$ are quasilinear nonlinearities of cubic and higher order with suitable structure.
 Thanks to the cubic nature of this new system Wu was then able to perform (almost optimal) energy estimates and obtain existence of solutions up to times of order $e^{c/\e}$, where $\e$ is the size of the initial data.

-For two dimensional interfaces, Germain, Masmoudi and Shatah \cite{GMS2} and Wu \cite{Wu3DWW} obtained instead global solutions.
+On the other hand, in the case of two dimensional interfaces, Germain, Masmoudi and Shatah \cite{GMS2} and Wu \cite{Wu3DWW} obtained global solutions.
 The result of \cite{GMS2} relied on the energy method of \cite{ShZ1,ShZ3} and on the space-time resonance method introduced in \cite{GMS1}.
-In \cite{Wu3DWW} the author used instead a three dimensional version of the arguments of \cite{WuAG} to derive a set of equations similar to \eqref{cubicintro}, perform weighted energy estimates on them, and obtain decay via $L^2-L^\infty$ type estimates.
+In \cite{Wu3DWW} the author used instead a three dimensional version of the arguments of \cite{WuAG} to derive a set of equations similar to \eqref{cubicintro}, perform weighted energy estimates on them, and obtain decay via $L^2 - L^\infty$ type estimates.
 Recently, Germain, Masmoudi and Shatah \cite{GMSC} obtained global solutions in three dimensions for capillary waves, i.e. with surface tension on the interface and no gravitational force.